 The article described a life where you turn your situation into your benefit.
 Not approach life from the point of view on the amount of money you need to survive your circumstances, but turn it around and seek a way of life that matches your income.

-And from there, when there are rays of hope, work on increasing that income up till the basic needs you have.
+And from there, when there are rays of hope, work on increasing that income up to the basic needs you have.

 That is preferably done from a country where the cost of living is low.
 For only there you have the potential to grow some reserves.